HTTP-RPC/Kilo/README.md

 Remote methods are invoked by calling either `invoke()` or `invokeWithArguments()` on the service proxy.
 The first version is a convenience method for calling remote methods that don't take any arguments.
 The second takes an object containing the set of argument values to be passed to the remote method.
 The first method delegates to the second, passing an empty argument object.

-Scalar arguments can be any numeric type, a boolean, or a string.
-Multi-value arguments are specified as an array of any supported scalar type.
+Scalar arguments can be number, boolean, or string values.
+Multi-value arguments are specified as an array of scalar values; e.g. `[1, 2, 3]`.

 Both invocation methods take a result handler as the final argument.
-The result handler is a callback that is invoked upon successful completion of the remote method, as well as if the method call fails.
+The result handler is a callback function that is invoked upon successful completion of the remote method, as well as if the method call fails.
 The callback takes two arguments: a result object and an error object.
 If the remote method completes successfully, the first argument contains the value returned by the method, or `null` if the method does not return a value.
 If the method call fails, the second argument will contain the HTTP status code corresponding to the error that occurred.

 Both invocation methods return the `XMLHttpRequest` instance used to execute the remote call.
 This allows an application to cancel a request, if necessary.